JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-08-26-cnidarian_sperm_smRNA_analysis.md

 Submitted batch job 50277513.
 Rerun shortstack.
 Submitted batch job 50283898

-Maybe try trimming with both the 3' and 5' adapter...I have just been using the 3'
+Maybe try trimming with both the 3' and 5' adapter...I have just been using the 3'.
+Trying with both adapters (3' and 5').
+Submitted batch job 50323325